ksmattingly/AR_alg_v2/README.md

 - Run `ARs_ID.py <begin_time> <end_time> <timestep_hrs>` to identify final AR outlines.

 Two important notes on running `ARs_ID.py`:
-- The AR identification code must be run separately for the northern and southern hemisphere.
+- The AR identification code must be run separately for the Northern and Southern Hemisphere.
 Minimum (maximum) latitude of NH (SH) AR output data is 10&deg;N (-10&deg;S).
 However, global IVT and IVT at percentiles files can be used as input to the AR algorithm.
 - The input IVT and IVT at percentiles files must span the entire globe zonally (e.g. MERRA-2 data must have longitudes extending from -180&deg;W to 179.375&deg;E).

 ## Contact

 Kyle Mattingly

 Space Science and Engineering Center

 University of Wisconsin-Madison

 [ksmattingly@wisc.edu](mailto:ksmattingly@wisc.edu)